LeadDyno/leaddyno-docs-site/bigcommerce-singleclick-integration-guide.md

 ---
 layout: guide
-title: "Bigcommerce Integration Guide with LeadDyno, The Affiliate Tracking Software & Online Marketing System"
+title: "Bigcommerce One Click Integration Guide with LeadDyno, The Affiliate Tracking Software & Online Marketing System"
-nav: guide > bigcommerce-integration-guide
+nav: guide > bigcommerce-singleclick-integration-guide
 ---

 ## Bigcommerce Integration Guide

 ### Introduction

-LeadDyno offers an integration with Bigcommerce, making it incredibly easy to get an affiliate program going for your Bigcommerce store.
+LeadDyno offers an integration with the new Bigcommerce "Single Click" system, making it incredibly easy to get an affiliate program going for your Bigcommerce store.
 After completing this guide, your LeadDyno account will be setup so that you will have complete visibility into your store's visitors, leads and purchases, including crediting affiliates for traffic in which they send to your store.